askmike/gekko/docs/Trading_methods.md

 This method is similar to DEMA but goes a little further by comparing the difference by an EMA of itself.
 Read more about it [here](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:moving_average_conve).

-You can configure these parameters for MACD in config.js:
+You can configure these parameters in config/strategies/MACD.toml:

-    // MACD settings:
-    config.MACD = {
-      // EMA weight (α)
+    # EMA weight (α)
-      // the higher the weight, the more smooth (and delayed) the line
+    # the higher the weight, the more smooth (and delayed) the line
-      short: 10,
-      long: 21,
-      signal: 9,
+    short = 10
+    long = 21
+    signal = 9

-      // the difference between the EMAs (to act as triggers)
+    # the difference between the EMAs (to act as triggers)
-      thresholds: {
-        down: -0.025,
-        up: 0.025,
+    [thresholds]
+    down = -0.025
+    up = 0.025
-        // How many candle intervals should a trend persist
+    # How many candle intervals should a trend persist
-        // before we consider it real?
+    # before we consider it real?
-        persistence: 1
+    persistence = 1
-      }
-    };

 - short is the short EMA that moves closer to the real market (including noise)
 - long is the long EMA that lags behind the market more but is also more resistant to noise.